 If you have just a few itchy patches, you may not need any treatment.
 However, most of the time, itching is quite intense.
 It’s important to control itching because scratching can damage your skin further and sometimes lead to a secondary bacterial infection which may need treatment with antibiotics.

 Calamine lotion or an antihistamine may help to treat itching.
 Antihistamine liquid is available for children.
-However, do take care when using antihistamines as some can make you drowsy and so you should not drive or operate machinery whilst taking them.
-Always read the packet leaflet carefully and get advice from your local pharmacist to make sure that they are safe for you to use.
-For example, antihistamines may not be safe in certain medical conditions or if you are pregnant or breastfeeding.
+However, do take care when using antihistamines as some can make you drowsy, so you should not drive or operate machinery whilst taking them.
+Always read the packet leaflet carefully and get advice from your local pharmacist to make sure they are safe for you.
+For example, antihistamines may not be safe in certain medical conditions, or if you are pregnant or breastfeeding.

-A mild corticosteroid cream such as 1% hydrocortisone can also sometimes be helpful.
+A mild corticosteroid cream may also be helpful.
 Again, get advice from a pharmacist before using this.
 Rarely, in very severe cases, steroids taken by mouth may be needed.

 How can I avoid ‘duck fleas’?